RyosukeSato-web/simulations/plancherel_growth/plancherel_growth.md

 plt.plot([-2.5, 0, 2.5], [2.5, 0, 2.5], color="black")
 plt.plot(x_sample, vkls, color="red")
 ```
-We obtain the following image.
+We can obtain the following image and can compare the scaled profile and the Vershik--Kerov--Logan--Shepp curve.

 ![result](pg_1000.png)

 If we want to see an aspects of growth and convergence to the limit shape, we can create a gif image as follows.